-2.1.16.
+2.1.17.
 You must hold insurances in accordance with clause 53 of the Deed.

-Cultural competency (applicable from 1 January 2024)
+Cultural competency (applicable from 1 March 2024)

-- 2.1.17.
-If You are a New Approved Employer, prior to recruiting any Worker You must, including Your key Personnel and Managers and Welfare and Wellbeing Support Person(s) involved in the Scheme, demonstrate cultural competency related to the Participating Country/ies that You are proposing to recruit Workers from. - 2.1.18.
-If You are a Continuing Approved Employer, You must, if We direct You, demonstrate to Us knowledge of, or undertake training on, the culture and protocols of the Participating Country/ies from which You are seeking to recruit Workers from. - 2.1.19.
-You must, in each Recruitment Application submitted to Us under clause 9.2 of the Deed, demonstrate Your cultural competency of the relevant Participating Country.
+- 2.1.18.
+If You are a new Approved Employer, prior to recruiting any Worker You, including Your key Personnel and Managers and Welfare and Wellbeing Support Person(s) involved in the Scheme, must demonstrate cultural competency related to the Participating Country/ies that You are proposing to recruit Workers from. - 2.1.19.
+If You are a Continuing Approved Employer, You, including Your key Personnel and Managers and Welfare and Wellbeing Support Person(s) involved in the Scheme, , must, if We direct You, demonstrate to Us knowledge of, or undertake training on, the culture and protocols of the Participating Country/ies from which You are seeking to recruit Workers.